DCXII/CryptoSwissKnife/README.md

 ██╔═██╗ ██║╚██╗██║██║██╔══╝  ██╔══╝
 ██║  ██╗██║ ╚████║██║██║     ███████╗
 ╚═╝  ╚═╝╚═╝  ╚═══╝╚═╝╚═╝     ╚══════╝

-CryptoSwissKnife v1 | 63 Modules.
+CryptoSwissKnife v1 | 63 Modules.
 One tool to encrypt, decrypt, and sign them all.
-Type 'help' for available commands or 'banner' to display banner again.
+Type 'help' for available commands or 'banner' to display banner again.

->help
+> help

-CryptoSwissKnife Core Commands
+CryptoSwissKnife Core Commands
 --------------------------------------------------
-help                      Show this help menu use <module>              Select a module (e.g., use caesar) show modules              List all available modules show options              Show options for the *current* module info <module>             Show detailed info for a specific module (e.g., info aes) search <keyword>          Search for modules set <OPTION> <VALUE>      Set an option value (e.g., set TEXT "Hello")
+help                      Show this help menu use <module>              Select a module (e.g., use caesar) show modules              List all available modules show options              Show options for the current module info <module>             Show detailed info for a specific module (e.g., info aes) search <keyword>          Search for modules set <OPTION> <VALUE>      Set an option value (e.g., set TEXT "Hello")